koajs/koa/docs/api/context.md

   To bypass Koa's built-in response handling, you may explicitly set `this.respond = false;`.
 Use this if you want to write to the raw `res` object instead of letting Koa handle the response for you.

   Note that using this is __not__ supported by Koa.
 This may break intended functionality of Koa middleware and Koa itself.
-Using this properly is considered a hack and is only a convenience to those wishing to use traditional `fn(req, res)` functions and middleware within Koa.
+Using this property is considered a hack and is only a convenience to those wishing to use traditional `fn(req, res)` functions and middleware within Koa.

 ## Request aliases